Donate

 To provide a sense of the impact your donation will make, here are typical costs:

 • $150/£120 supports a girl through secondary (middle and high) school for a year.
-Her bursary (scholarship) package includes school fees, uniform, books, shoes, school supplies, sanitary supplies, and boarding expenses if required.
+Her bursary (scholarship) package includes school fees, uniform, books, shoes, school supplies, menstrual supplies, and boarding expenses if required.

 How are the girls who receive support selected?